 Some villages have a duck pond but Sutterton has at its centre a wildlife haven called Bell Mere Pool, an area of 1.8 acres.
-In January 1978 work began to convert the space from a meadow to ponds with surrounding rough grass land where many water birds, ducks such as mallard, various types of geese, can now be seen along with annual visitors such as herons.
-In the early summer it is a blaze of glorious colour with wild flowers at the moment the pond is under going some changes.
+In January 1978 work began to convert the space from a meadow to ponds with surrounding rough grassland where many water birds, ducks such as Mallard and various types of Geese can now be seen along with annual visitors such as Herons.
+In the early summer it is a blaze of glorious colour with wild flowers.
+At the moment the pond is under going some changes.

-We have play area for supervised children.
-The parish council has recently added a “Zip Wire” to the range of equipment which they look after on behalf of the residents for the use of the children.
+We have a play area for supervised children.
+The Parish Council has recently added a “Zip Wire” to the range of equipment which they look after on behalf of the residents for the use of the children.

 We ask for your views to be brief also to the point.

-We are all very excited to see the Thatch Cottage now open it's great to have a village pub again the food is very good to worth a visit if you have'nt been already..
+We are all very excited to see the Thatch Cottage now open.
+It's great to have a village pub again, the food is very good too, worth a visit if you haven't been already.

 We are all very happy to see the Fish Shop is now open again